leoboehm/hobbydevs/TEST_PLAN.md

 - Component rendering and navigation

 **Backend:**
-- Laravel API tests (e.g., using PHPUnit)
+- Laravel API tests (using PHPUnit)
 - Authentication tests with Sanctum

 ### 4.2 Outline of Other Candidates for Potential Inclusion